-You can send text and email receipts with the SumUp Air card reader, but if you need to print them, you’ll need a compatible receipt printer too.
+You can send text and email receipts with a SumUp card reader, but if you need to print them, you’ll need a compatible receipt printer too.

-Before we list the printers for SumUp Air, let us look at the other available card terminal, SumUp 3G.
+Before we list the printers for SumUp Air, let us look at the other available card terminal, SumUp Solo.

-This receipt printer can be bought as a set with the card reader for £129 (£129 through our link) + VAT, or separately for £109 + VAT.
-If you already have the card reader, the printer cradle will be compatible with that.
+The receipt printer can be bought as a set with the Solo card machine for £139 + VAT, or separately for £69 + VAT if you already have the Solo terminal.

-This set is the cheapest card terminal with receipt printer currently available in the UK – even cheaper than buying SumUp Air with one of the printers below.
+It’s the cheapest card machine with receipt printer currently available in the UK – even cheaper than buying SumUp Air with one of the printers below.

 SumUp Air-compatible receipt printers